varmor/PasswordGenerator/README.md

 The project follows a typical Django project structure, consisting of the following main components:

-- **`password_generator`**: This is the main project directory.
+- **`PasswordGenerator`**: This is the main project directory.
 It contains the project settings and configuration files.

 - **`Generator`**: This is the Django app responsible for generating passwords.
 It includes the views, models, templates, and forms related to password generation.